julsraemy/GenIIIF/README.md

 TBD

 #### Extraction of structured metadata
-An second alternative method which will be later created is to extract the (descriptive, structural and legal) metadata from a CSV or a database.
+A second alternative method which will be later created is to extract the (descriptive, structural and legal) metadata from a CSV or a database.

 ### Usage of GenIIIF
 TBD